SeeminSyed/project-physicalcomedy/README.md

 - To start the **client**, run `npm start` in `static` directory

 ### REST API Documentation
-- Documentation for the APIs used can be found in APIDocumentation.md, in the root folder
+- Documentation for the APIs used can be found in [APIDocumentation.md](APIDocumentation.md)